 The first Formosa bond was listed on the TPEx on 1 November 2006.
 In the beginning, the Formosa bond market was dominated by foreign banks from Europe and the United States, and most bonds are denominated in US or Australian dollars, with a three-year tenor.
 Because of the influence of the global financial crisis of 2008, the Formosa bond market ceased making progress until 2013.
 As noted above, since December 2013, the FSC's aggressive promotion of professional Formosa bonds through the gradually liberalising of issuance criteria and simplification of the application process to meet insurance companies' demand for investment in foreign currency, mean that professional Formosa bonds have been issued in substantial amounts.
 The application process for issuing professional Formosa bonds is quite straightforward.
 After the bonds have been priced, the underwriter (with a securities underwriting licence in Taiwan) will normally act as filing agent and submit the listing application to the TPEx with the required documents.
 Generally, it takes three to five business days for the TPEx to grant listing approval.

 The Formosa bond market has started growing vigorously more recently.
-According to information released by the TPEx, 120 tranches of Formosa bonds were issued in 2019, of which 86 are denominated in US dollars, 16 are in Chinese yuan, 15 are in South African rand and three are in Australian dollars.
-There are 10 foreign entities as first-time issuers.
+According to information released by the TPEx, 142 tranches of Formosa bonds were issued as of July 2021, of which 113 are denominated in US dollars, 13 are in Chinese yuan, seven are in South African rand and nine are in Australian dollars.

 Initial public offerings by foreign companies

 Over the years, the government has relaxed the listing requirements for foreign companies on the TWSE and the TPEx.
-For example, foreign companies with net worth of NT$600 million and pre-tax income of NT$250 million for the three years prior to listing are eligible to be listed on the TWSE, while foreign companies with net worth of NT$100 million and pre-tax income of NT$4 million for the previous year are eligible to be listed on the TPEx.
+For example, foreign companies with net worth of NT$600 million and pre-tax income of NT$250 million for the three years prior to listing (with its profit before tax for the most recent fiscal year in the amount of at least NT$120 million) are eligible to be listed on the TWSE, while foreign companies with a net worth of NT$100 million and pre-tax income of NT$4 million for the previous year are eligible to be listed on the TPEx.
 Furthermore, the government has also lifted restrictions on the use of proceeds raised in the listing, which can now be remitted for investment in any offshore territory, including China.
 As commerce and investment in the Asia-Pacific area flourish, it is likely that more and more companies will make Taiwan their first choice for a successful share listing.

 Under the current regime, a company that is incorporated in a foreign territory and meets the requirements can be listed on the TWSE or TPEx.
 However, as the Taiwan regulator places emphasis on shareholder protection, for the company planning to be listed on the TWSE or TPEx, its articles of incorporation should be amended to incorporate certain protection mechanisms required by the Company Act of Taiwan, including in relation to share issuance, shareholders' meetings, minority shareholder protection and directors' duties and responsibilities.
 These mechanisms may conflict with the mandatory provisions of the company laws of the company's place of incorporation.
 In practice, most foreign companies listed in Taiwan are incorporated in the Cayman Islands because the flexibility of the Company Act of the Cayman Islands allows a Cayman company to accommodate in its articles of incorporation the protection mechanisms required by the Taiwanese regulator.
 In this regard, the listing group will normally incorporate a Cayman company and will proceed with the restructuring of the group so that the Cayman company acts as the vehicle to be listed on the TWSE or TPEx.